fxbrandon/CryptoModelerWebsite/legal.md

 ### No Investment Advice

 The information provided on this website does not constitute investment advice, financial advice, trading advice, or any other sort of advice and you should not treat any of the website's content as such.
-Crypto Modeler does not recommend that any cryptocurrency should be bought, sold, or held by you.
+CryptoModeler does not recommend that any cryptocurrency should be bought, sold, or held by you.
 Do conduct your own due diligence and consult your financial advisor before making any investment decisions.

 ### Accuracy of Information

-Crypto Modeler will strive to ensure accuracy of information listed on this website although it will not hold any responsibility for any missing or wrong information.
-Crypto Modeler provides all information as is.
+CryptoModeler will strive to ensure accuracy of information listed on this website although it will not hold any responsibility for any missing or wrong information.
+CryptoModeler provides all information as is.
 You understand that you are using any and all information available here at your own risk.

 ### Non Endorsement

-The appearance of third party advertisements and hyperlinks on Crypto Modeler does not constitute an endorsement, guarantee, warranty, or recommendation by Crypto Modeler.
+The appearance of third party advertisements and hyperlinks on CryptoModeler does not constitute an endorsement, guarantee, warranty, or recommendation by CryptoModeler.
 Do conduct your own due diligence before deciding to use any third party services.

 ### Affiliate Disclosure

-Crypto Modeler may receive compensation for affiliate links.
+CryptoModeler may receive compensation for affiliate links.
 This compensation may be in the form of money or services and could exist without any action from a site visitor.
-Should you perform activities in relation to an affiliate link, it is understood that some form of compensation might be made to Crypto Modeler.
-For example, if you click on an affiliate link, and sign up and trade on an exchange, Crypto Modeler may receive compensation.
+Should you perform activities in relation to an affiliate link, it is understood that some form of compensation might be made to CryptoModeler.
+For example, if you click on an affiliate link, and sign up and trade on an exchange, CryptoModeler may receive compensation.
 Each affiliate link is clearly marked with an icon next to it.

 ## Community Rules

-Crypto Modeler aims to provide a community environment where all of our users can share their opinions freely and learn from each other.
+CryptoModeler aims to provide a community environment where all of our users can share their opinions freely and learn from each other.
 Everyone is welcome to come to our site and provide insightful, delightful and informative thoughts, but we also hope to provide a space where everyone respects each other without spam, abuse or promotional messages.
 We want all users to feel comfortable and safe being in the space.
 Therefore, we are setting up some community rules to define what is acceptable and what is not — all users are expected to follow our community guidelines!

 Whoever fails to follow our rules will have their messages deleted, and further action taken if necessary.
-Crypto Modeler could temporarily or permanently suspend accounts from being able to post, comment, repost or share any messages from the Crypto Modeler discussion feature if community rules are repeatedly violated.
+CryptoModeler could temporarily or permanently suspend accounts from being able to post, comment, repost or share any messages from the CryptoModeler discussion feature if community rules are repeatedly violated.

 ### Abuse

-Crypto Modeler users are from all over the world and have different backgrounds in languages, religions, cultures, etc. There are often times that users might disagree with each other — which can be good for stimulating creativity or representing the diversity of the community!
+CryptoModeler users are from all over the world and have different backgrounds in languages, religions, cultures, etc. There are often times that users might disagree with each other — which can be good for stimulating creativity or representing the diversity of the community!
 However, if the wording or images in the posted messages are used for attacking other parties, that breaks our community guidelines.
 Examples of this could be related to:

 ### Violence